RealRobotics/fire-fighting-uav/mission_controller/readme.md

 Before continuing to read the explanation below, please familiarise yourself with the semantics of behaviour trees.

 # Supported scenario
-One of the big adventages of behaviour trees is that they are easily configurable by a text file, which means the code can stay same for different scenarios.
+One of the big adventages of behaviour trees is that they are easily configurable by a text file, which means the code can stay the same for different scenarios.
 There is a folder **config** where you will find xml files, including example of behaviour trees.

 ## Monitoring scenario